Kerui Petroleum

 Kerui Petroleum is a Chinese oil services and equipment company.
 It provides equipment and EPC services for oil drilling and production and natural gas plants.

-The Middle East headquarters is in Abu Dhabi and bases in Dammam, Saudi Arabia and Izmir, Turkey.
-Major markets for the company are Egypt, Algeria, Libya, Gabon, Nigeria, Oman, UAE, and Iraq.
+The Middle East headquarters is in Abu Dhabi and bases in Dammam, Saudi Arabia and İzmir, Turkey.
+Major markets for the company are Egypt, Algeria, Libya, Gabon, Nigeria, Oman, the United Arab Emirates, and Iraq.

+In June 2023, Ukraine's National Agency on Corruption Prevention declared Kerui Group an "international sponsor of war" because of its continued business with Russia amid Russian invasion of Ukraine.